Mail-order bride: Turkmenistan

-On June 4, 2001, Turkmenian President Saparmurat Niyazov (also known as Turkmenbashi) authorized a decree that required foreigners to pay a $50,000 fee to marry a Turkmen citizen (regardless of how they met), and to live in the country and own property for one year.
+On 4 June 2001, Turkmenian President Saparmurat Niyazov (also known as Turkmenbashi) authorized a decree that required foreigners to pay a $50,000 fee to marry a Turkmen citizen (regardless of how they met), and to live in the country and own property for one year.
 Authorities indicated that the law was designed to protect women from being duped into abusive relationships.

 In June 2005, Niyazov scrapped the $50,000 and the property-owning requirements.

 United States

 U.S. immigration law provides protection for brides once they arrive.
 "In 1996, Congress passed the Illegal Immigration Reform and Responsibility Act...
 Section 652 of this legislation specifically addresses the mail-order bride industry".

-On January 6, 2006, President George W. Bush signed the International Marriage Broker Regulation Act (IMBRA) as part of the Violence Against Women Act.
-The requirements of the law are controversial, and some commentators have claimed that it presumes that American men are abusers.
+On 6 January 2006, President George W. Bush signed the International Marriage Broker Regulation Act (IMBRA) as part of the Violence Against Women Act.

 In enacting IMBRA, Congress was responding to claims by the Tahirih Justice Center (TJC), a woman's advocacy group, that mail-order brides were susceptible to domestic abuse because they are unfamiliar with the laws, language and customs of their new home.
 The TJC insisted that special legislation was needed to protect them.
 The TJC asked Congress to consider several notable cases mentioned in the Congressional Record.
 Critics of IMBRA claim that the TJC failed to ask Congress to consider the relative amount of abuse between mail-order bride couples and other couples (including the thousands of spousal murders that occurred in the US over the past 15 years).

 Two federal lawsuits (European Connections & Tours v.
 Gonzales, N.D.
 Ga.
 2006; AODA v.
 Gonzales, S.D.
 Ohio 2006) sought to challenge IMBRA on constitutional grounds.
 The AODA case was terminated when the plaintiffs withdrew their claim.
 The European Connections case ended when the judge ruled against the plaintiff, finding the law constitutional regarding a dating company.

-On March 26, 2007, U.S. District Judge Clarence Cooper dismissed with prejudice a suit for injunctive relief filed by European Connections, agreeing with Attorney General Alberto Gonzales and TJC that IMBRA is a constitutional exercise of Congressional authority to regulate for-profit dating websites and agencies where the primary focus is on introducing Americans to foreigners.
+On 26 March 2007, U.S. District Judge Clarence Cooper dismissed with prejudice a suit for injunctive relief filed by European Connections, agreeing with Attorney General Alberto Gonzales and TJC that IMBRA is a constitutional exercise of Congressional authority to regulate for-profit dating websites and agencies where the primary focus is on introducing Americans to foreigners.
 Additionally, the federal court specifically found that: "the rates of domestic violence against immigrant women are much higher than those of the U.S. population".
 According to a compilation of disaggregated samples of Asian ethnicities from local communities, Asian women in the United States reported intimate physical and/or sexual violence of 21 to 55 percent in 2015.
 The judge also compared background checks on American men to background checks on firearm buyers by stating, "However, just as the requirement to provide background information as a prerequisite to purchasing a firearm has not put gun manufacturers out of business, there is no reason to believe that IMBs will be driven from the marketplace by IMBRA".